 - The project is open for both UK and international applicants.
 As the workshop will be delivered in English applicants should be able to work comfortably in English.

 - Feature length creative documentary projects.
 We are open to all genres, styles and stories and encourage filmmakers with formally challenging work to apply.

 - We are keen to support new perspectives in non-fiction storytelling and encourage filmmakers from countries of low audiovisual production capacity.

-- Applicants will need to supply a treatment (up to two pages) and a budget with their completed application.
+- Applicants will need to supply a treatment (up to two pages) and a top sheet production budget with their completed application.